SeokyoungYou/public-domain-wallpapers/README.md

 ## Usage

+### 1. Node.js / Web

-### 1. Load metadata
+#### Load metadata

-Each wallpaper’s metadata ships as a standalone JSON file.
+Each wallpaper's metadata ships as a standalone JSON file.
 With Node.js 18+ (ES modules) you can import what you need using JSON import assertions:

 ```js
 import hokusai from "public-domain-wallpapers/metadata/met/met-featured-collection/met-436839.json" assert { type: "json" };